Storytelling System: Game mechanics

-Target numbers

 Both systems roll their dice pool with the goal of beating a target number.
 In Chronicles of Darkness games the target number is always 8.
 Each of the dice that comes up at or above the target number counts as a "Success," with higher numbers of successes reflect a greater degree of accomplishment.

-Modifiers

 Modifiers are either bonuses or penalties to a die roll that are determined and added in by the Storyteller, subtracting or adding to the number of dice that can be rolled in a Dice Pool to a maximum of 5.

 Anytime a character has absolutely no dice remaining in their pool as a result of negative Modifiers, the task would seem impossible to perform.
 The character is still allowed a single d10 die roll, called a Chance Roll, to see if sheer blind luck or divine intervention allows them to succeed.
 Only a result of 10 is a Success on a Chance Roll, but it can be rerolled for more Successes as above), on the other hand a result of 1 is a Dramatic Failure.

-Keeping time

 Time in Storytelling System is measured in small Turns of three seconds.
 Turns further make up a Scene, which further make up a Chapter.
 A Chapter is usually one gaming session and Chapters are linked together into an overall Story set in a Chronicle (or the Big Picture), the theme and setting of the entire game.

-Actions and Combat

 There are three basic kinds of Actions in the Storytelling System.
 Instant Actions take up very little time like taking a gun off safety, or shouting a small message to an ally.
 Extended Actions take longer time to accomplish and can extend over a number of Turns to complete, like getting a stuck window open, or changing a light bulb.
 Contested Actions are Actions that involve dealing with what the opposition does, like shooting at a running target during a Combat Scene.